Interplay of Unidirectional Quantum Strings in Kagome Rydberg Atom Array

-Different from the ``tensile breaking", this ``geometric breaking" is a sudden change in the system which can be reflected in the energies.
+The reverse of the string ``loosing" process is the string ``stretching", and a string breaking can happen for overstretch when $\delta x> (L_y-1)/2$.
+Different from the ``tensile breaking" in Ref.\cite{Rydberg_kagome}, this ``geometric breaking" is a sudden change in the system which can be reflected in the energies.
 Thus, we calculate the energies \( E(\delta x) \) with different defect distances \( \delta x \).
-Here, to maintain the left-right symmetry of the system, the defect distance can only take even numbers.
-Then, we obtain the energy difference \( \delta E = E(\delta x + 2) - E(\delta x) \) and plot it in Fig.~\ref{fig03}(f).
-Before the string-breaking occurs, the energy cost is continuously increasing while stretching the string, which implies that the quantum string is more free when edge defects are close to each other.
-Such phenomena are reminiscent of the counterintuitive property of the strong force, which exhibits asymptotic freedom in quark confinement.
+As shown in Fig.~\ref{fig03}(f), the energy continuously increases while enlarging the defect distances \( \delta x \), which indicates the two defects feel an effective attractive interaction and the quantum string prefers to stay along the $y$-direction.
+Then, after the defect distance surpasses the limitation $(L_y-1)/2$, the energy undergoes a sudden jump and stays in a plateau ,which indicates that two free quantum strings have no influence on each other after geometric breaking.